 - Cost of Secrets – Episode 109, The Hero.
 A son goes down dark roads because he feels he cannot live up to his father's expectations, but his father has a secret.

 No doubt, our fascination with angels will bring another series our way.
 Will it be uplifting and heartwarming, or gut-wrenching and soul-searching?
-Either way, we look forward to being able to update this page.
+Either way, we look forward to updating this page as more angels come our way.
+And we're always interested to hear from you with more angels we should consider adding.